Aliases for PTPN6 Gene

-PTPN6 (Protein Tyrosine Phosphatase, Non-Receptor Type 6) is a Protein Coding gene.
-Diseases associated with PTPN6 include Cd45 Deficiency and Temtamy Syndrome.
-Among its related pathways are T cell receptor signaling pathway and Toll-like Receptor Signaling Pathway.
+PTPN6 (Protein Tyrosine Phosphatase Non-Receptor Type 6) is a Protein Coding gene.
+Diseases associated with PTPN6 include Cd45 Deficiency and Polycythemia.
+Among its related pathways are Innate Immune System and Downstream signaling events of B Cell Receptor (BCR).
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and SH3 domain binding.
 An important paralog of this gene is PTPN11.

 Modulates signaling by tyrosine phosphorylated cell surface receptors such as KIT and the EGF receptor/EGFR.
 The SH2 regions may interact with other cellular components to modulate its own phosphatase activity against interacting substrates.
 Together with MTUS1, induces UBE2V2 expression upon angiotensin II stimulation.
 Plays a key role in hematopoiesis.

 Protein tyrosine phosphatases (PTPs) are a group of enzymes that catalyze the removal of phosphate groups from tyrosine residues by the hydrolysis of phosphoric acid monoesters.
 They directly oppose the actions of kinase and phosphorylase enzymes.